luminovang/documentation/global/functions.md

 ### write_content

-Write or append contents to a file.
+Write or append string contents or stream to file.
+This function is an alternative for `file_put_contents`, it uses `SplFileObject` to write contents to file.

 ```php
 function write_content(string $filename, string|resource  $content, int  $flag, resource $context = null): bool